ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

         <br><br>
         <b>Note</b>: It is <i>strongly</i> recommended that you provide as much information as possible in the metadata sheets.
 This will increase the <a href="https://www.go-fair.org/fair-principles/" target="_blank">FAIRness</a> of your data, and thus the probability that it will be useful in future research efforts.
         <h3>An example</h3>
         In this scenario we have used the Tree of life checklist.
 A completed template is found in <a href="/static/files/ena_tutorial/Alectoris-graeca-metadata.xlsx">Alectoris-graeca-metadata.xlsx</a>, adapted from a real submission made under the <a href="https://biodiversitygenomics.eu/" target="_blank">Biodiversity Genomics Europe</a> (BGE) project organised by the <a href="https://www.erga-biodiversity.eu/" target="_blank">European Reference Genome Atlas</a> (ERGA) initiative.
-The task is to submit 4 datasets (one PacBio HiFi WGS, 2 Illumina HiC, and one Illumina RNAseq), including 4 samples, in one study, and a chromosome level assembly in another study, and finally group these two projects together under an umbrella study.
+The task is to submit 4 datasets (one PacBio HiFi WGS, 2 Illumina HiC, and one Illumina RNAseq), including 4 samples, in one study, and a chromosome level assembly in another study, and finally group these two studies together under an umbrella study.
     </span>
   </div>
   <br>